Welcome to The Switchel Philosopher! I started this blog on February 8, 2017.

-Switchel is a beverage dating back to Colonial times.
+Switchel is a non-alcoholic beverage from Colonial times.
 It has been enjoyed by generations of farmers, especially on hot summer days in the hayfield.
 My mother made switchel for our family when I was growing up on the farm.
+It’s good stuff!

-There is a yin and yang aspect to many things in our world as noted in the ancient philosophy of Taoism (or Daoism).
+There is a yin and yang aspect to many things in our world, as noted in the ancient philosophy of Taoism (or Daoism).
 Switchel is like that – with the sweetness of maple syrup and the sourness of vinegar.
 Hence the switchel philosopher.
-Oh, and the ginger tends to settle out so you need to shake switchel before drinking it.
-Life is like that – sometimes you just need to shake things up a little.

 My name is George Putnam.
-I grew up on a dairy farm in rural Vermont, graduated from college as an agricultural engineer, and after a few twists and turns ended up as a loan officer at Farm Credit, a financial institution that lends money to farmers.
-Farm Credit was my career for 32 years, ten years as president and CEO of Yankee Farm Credit.
+I grew up on a dairy farm in Cambridge, Vermont.
+After graduating from college with a degree in agricultural engineering, and a few twists and turns that included a masters degree in business administration, I became a loan officer at Farm Credit, a financial institution that lends money to farmers.
+Farm Credit was my career for 32 years, including ten years as president and CEO of Yankee Farm Credit headquartered in Williston, Vermont.
 I retired at the end of 2016.

 In retirement I am spending time traveling in both the physical world and the world of ideas, looking for adventures to blog about.
 This blog is about adventures in the world of ideas.

-For my travel adventures in the physical world, see my other blog – imaginatively named George’s Other Blog.
+For adventures in the physical world, see my other blog – The Switchel Traveler.
 My wife Nancy and I just returned from a 3+ week road trip to Florida, and there is a series of 20 posts there about interesting things we did and saw.